Marcell Ozuna Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.78 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.68).

-- Athletics pitchers combine to allow 97 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to allow 98 total home runs at a rate of 1.7 per game (most in baseball).

+- Kaprielian (0-5) takes the mound for the Athletics in his seventh start of the season.
+He has an 8.45 ERA in 33 2/3 innings pitched, with 34 strikeouts.

-- His last time out came on Friday against the Seattle Mariners, when the left-hander tossed five innings, surrendering one earned run while allowing three hits.
+- His last appearance was on Saturday against the Houston Astros, when the right-hander threw five innings, surrendering four earned runs while giving up eight hits.

-- In 10 games this season, the 27-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.
+- The 29-year-old has an 8.45 ERA and 9.3 strikeouts per nine innings across nine games this season, while allowing a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.